 Graduae Complex Assistants will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Manual for Student Staff, the Graduate Complex Assistant Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
 Work a maximum average of fifteen (15) hours per week according to the dates specified in the Graduate Complex Assistant employment agreement.

 - Mediate conflicts that may occur between roommates and among residents.

 - Develop and post bulletin boards as directed.

 Administrative Responsibilities and Communication

 - Assume responsibility for identifying, reporting and correcting safety and security concerns; educate residents about safety and security measures.

-- Record and report information as outlined on departmental and area-specific forms (inventories, work requests, Incident and CARE Report system, Room Condition Report (eRCR), weekly reports, surveys, etc.).
+- Record and report information as outlined on departmental and area-specific forms (keys, inventories, work requests, incident and care report systems, Room Condition Report (eRCR), weekly reports, surveys, etc.).
 Complete other paperwork as required and directed by supervisor.